 THE DIVORCE PROCESS IN MISSOURI

-The divorce process in Missouri is complicated.
+Filing for divorce in Missouri is complicated.
 It’s hard enough to figure out how you are going to pay your bills, break the bad news to your parents, and stay in the same room as your spouse.
-Below is a breakdown of the divorce process.
+Below is a breakdown of the divorce process in Missouri.
 Understanding what to expect and how long it can take will help you take back control of the situation.

 THE BEGINNING OF THE DIVORCE

 To start the divorce process either you or your spouse must file a Petition for Dissolution of Marriage.
-I provide my clients with forms to complete that I use to draft the necessary court documents.
+I provide my clients with forms to complete that.
+I then use them to draft the necessary court documents.

 Once I have received your completed forms, I draft a Petition for Dissolution of Marriage or an Answer to the Petition you have been served with a Petition.
 I submit the drafts to you for approval and signature before filing.
-After the Petition is filed, you or your spouse needs to waive service or be served with the Petition by Sheriff.
-After service, the law provides 30 days for the person served to file an Answer.
+After the Petition is filed, you or your spouse needs to waive service or be served with the Petition by the Sheriff.
+The law provides 30 days for the person served to file an Answer.

 How are you going to feed your kids, pay your bills, and share time with your kids while your divorce is pending?
 Many people need immediate help from the Court to determine these issues immediately.
 This help may be in the form of restraining orders, temporary support orders, control of assets, custody and visitation orders, the right to exclusive possession of a home, and/or attorney’s fees.

-In such cases, I can file a temporary motion for relief and set the motion for a hearing.
+In such cases, our firm can file a temporary motion for relief and set the motion for a hearing.
 You cannot obtain a temporary order without a hearing.
 You cannot request a hearing until the Respondent has been served and provided with 7 days’ notice.

 The orders, sometimes called “pendente lite,” Latin for “during litigation,” are temporary.
 They only remain in effect until modified by agreement, hearing, or until the case is finalized.
 The need for support is one of the most common reasons for a temporary hearing.